 Dermatologist tested and well-worth the price — Oribe Cote d’Azur Nourishing Hand Crème is non-greasy, revitalizing, and full of healthy ingredients.
 With almond oil, shea butter, aloe, and glycerin — this hand cream provides nutrients and vitamins that relieve irritation and heal cracked skin.

-Out of all of the hand creams I tested, this one had the most mild scent in my opinion.
+Oribe’s product is a high contender for the best hand cream for men with the mildest scent.
 It’s the highest in price, but also has a good combination of many top ingredients that go into hand creams too.
 If you get the 3.4 ounce bottle you actually get a winding key that helps fold the bottle over as you use it so that none of it is wasted.

 Oribe is cruelty-free, which is always appreciated, and also does a great job at hand repair.
 This was another great knuckle-saver, but I also have a decent sized scar on my arm that gets dry that also benefited from the vitamins and aloe.

 I would honestly pick up any one of these hand creams again.
 They all had some incredible benefits and helped get my hands from dry to fly.
 Depending on what you want in your dry skin remedies, there’s a lot of good choices and ingredients that can definitely help shape your skin up in no time.

 The fact that I looked at my palms last week and didn’t recognize my hands with all the new wrinkles from being so dried out, then looked again today and felt like I wasn’t actually aging at 10 years a day was a huge wake-up-call that skin and cell hydration is definitely worth taking care of.

 The Problem of Dry Hands

 You can’t exactly stop working when winter hits.
 Whether you need to shovel, chop firewood, or even work at your desk — between the frigid air outside and the dry heat indoors — it’s difficult to keep your hands moisturized and healthy.